gpiozero/gpiozero/docs/installing.rst

 Installing GPIO Zero
 ====================

 GPIO Zero is installed by default in `Raspbian Jessie`_ and `PIXEL x86`_, available from `raspberrypi.org`_.
 Follow these guides to installing on other operating systems, including for PCs using the :doc:`remote_gpio` feature.

 Raspberry Pi
 ============

 First, update your repositories list::

-    sudo apt-get update
+    sudo apt update

 Then install the package for Python 3::

-    sudo apt-get install python3-gpiozero
+    sudo apt install python3-gpiozero

 or Python 2::

-    sudo apt-get install python-gpiozero
+    sudo apt install python-gpiozero

 Linux
 =====

 First, update your distribution's repositories list.
 For example::

-    sudo apt-get update
+    sudo apt update

 Then install pip for Python 3::

-    sudo apt-get install python3-pip
+    sudo apt install python3-pip

 or Python 3::

-    sudo apt-get install python-pip
+    sudo apt install python-pip

 (Alternatively, install pip with `get-pip`_.)